ferdani/SCXM/README.md

     git clone https://github.com/ferdani/SCXM
     cd SCXM

-Set the enviroment
+## Set the enviroment
 ====

-python
+All the code is wrote using python enviroment

-Run the analysis
+## Run the analysis
 ====

 Execute Main.py Example: